mxtchell/genpact_v2/readme.md

 ## Setup

-This repository contains a .envrc file for use with direnv.
-With that installed you should have a separate python interpreter that direnv's hook will activate for you when you cd into this repository.
+This repository contains a .envrc file for use with [direnv](https://direnv.net/docs/installation.html).
+With that installed you should have a separate python interpreter that direnv's hook will activate for you when you `cd` into this repository.

-Once you have direnv set up and activating inside the repo, run `make` to install the current dependencies.
+Once you have direnv set up and activated inside the repo, run `make` to install the current dependencies.

 ## Local Development